A Statistical Study of the Compressible Energy Cascade Rate in Solar Wind Turbulence: Parker Solar Probe Observations

-When we say valid observation, we are referring to a real value of the data set.
+When we say valid observation, we are referring to a real value of the data set, i.e., values that have passed the first threshold that we applied.
 Although this filter removes most of the spurious data, in some cases leaves a fictitious large data value.
 Therefore, we applied the well-known Hampel filter in order to detect this fictitious outliers \citep{Davies1993,LIU2004,Pearson2016}.
-In few words, the Hampel filter uses a moving window implementation of predetermined size to compute the local median $m_i$ and the local standard deviation $s_i$.
+In few words, the Hampel filter uses a moving window implementation of predetermined size (in particular, we used a window of 8 points) to compute the local median $m_i$ and the local standard deviation $s_i$.
 Then, for each point $x_i$,

 if the absolute difference of the value of that point and the local median, $|x_i-m_i|$ is above a threshold defined as $n_{\sigma}$ times the local standard deviation, the value is replaced by the median.
 If not, the algorithm leaves the current point unchanged and proceeds to the next point.
 We applied this technique using a local window of 8 points and choosing a threshold value of $n_{\sigma} = 3$ \citep{riddhi2018}.
 This choice of parameters help eliminate most of the undetected spikes and smooth the data set probably altered by the previous filter.